rbisdorff/Digraph3/docSphinx/techDoc.rst

 runs the nose test suite in multiple processing mode when multiple cores are detected.

-Developping the Rubis decision support methodology is an ongoing research project of Raymond Bisdorff <http://leopold-loewenheim.uni.lu/bisdorff/>, University of Luxembourg.

 To be fully functional, the Digraph3 resources mainly need the `graphviz <http://graphviz.org>`_ tools and the `R statistics resources <http://www.r-project.org>`_ to be installed.
 When exploring digraph isomorphisms, the `nauty <http://www.cs.sunysb.edu/~algorith/implement/nauty/implement.shtml>`_ isomorphism testing program is required.
 Two specific criteria and actions clustering methods of the `OutrankingDigraph <techDoc.html#outrankingDigraphs.OutrankingDigraph>`_ class furthermore require the `calmat <http://leopold-loewenheim.uni.lu/svn/repos/Calmat/>`_ matrix computing resource to be installed.

 **Organisation of the Digraph3 python3 source code**